 If a vegetarian diet sounds too restrictive for you, Father Joe has included variations for including meat in his recipes.

-One of the first things you will notice when you visit the abbey and see the building where the brothers take their meals is a very large jar of peanut butter, a simple, inexpensive way to get protein if you eat a vegan or vegetarian diet.
+One of the first things visitors notice when entering the dining area where the brothers take their meals is a hefty jar of peanut butter - a simple, inexpensive source of protein for anyone subsisting off a vegan or vegetarian diet.
 Father Joe adds it to a lot of his dishes.